FarmBot-Docs/farmbot-software/v8/Device/arduino-firmware/stall-detection.md

 ---
 title: "Stall Detection"
 slug: "stall-detection"
-excerpt: "Hardware that allows FarmBot to detect stalls and find home and axis maximums"
+description: "Hardware that allows FarmBot to detect stalls and find home and axis maximums"
 ---

 * toc